aws-samples/aws-modernization-with-logz/content/90_traces/_index.md

 # Traces: Introduction

 In today's world of distributed software systems, understanding how requests traverse through various services and components is essential for maintaining optimal performance and troubleshooting issues.
 Distributed tracing provides a powerful solution by capturing and analyzing the flow of requests across different services.

 OpenTelemetry, an open-source observability framework, simplifies the implementation of distributed tracing and enables developers to gain valuable insights into the complexities of their distributed systems.

 In this section, we'll dive into the fundamentals of distributed tracing, explore the challenges developers face when getting started, and showcase how OpenTelemetry addresses those challenges to empower effective tracing.

-## The Challenges of Getting Started with Tracing:
+## The Challenges of Getting Started with Tracing

 While distributed tracing offers significant benefits, getting started with tracing can be challenging due to various reasons: